-How are solar panels made?
-How does a solar system work?
-Here's a primer on solar energy from one of the world's largest solar manufacturers.
+Ever wonder how solar panels are made?
+Or how a solar system works?
+Here's a primer on solar panels and solar energy from one of the world's largest solar panel manufacturers.

 How Solar Works

 Rollover An Item

 You own the sun.
 Well, not exactly, but you do have the right to its power.
 Why not put it good use?
 With solar technology, you can harness the sun's energy and turn your rooftop into a power plant.

 Most houses use AC power, but solar panels generate DC power.
 Enter the inverter: problem solved.